 A summary of the Committee's findings based on the 2008 (Anon.
-2009c) and 2009 (SCRS/2009/014) assessment results is presented below.
+2009b) and 2009 (Anon.
+2010e) assessment results is presented below.
 Although pelagic sharks are captured in the Atlantic Ocean with a wide variety of fishing gears, the largest volume of most of the species of major concern to ICCAT are captured by pelagic longline fisheries.

 The Committee assessed blue and shortfin make sharks in 2008 assuming the existence of three separate stocks: North, South and Mediterranean.
-However, the data available to the Committee for the Mediterranean were not considered sufficient to conduct quantitative assessments for these species.
+However, the data available to the Committee for the Mediterranean were considered insufficient to conduct quantitative assessments for these species.
 The assessment results presented high levels of uncertainty due to data limitations.
 Similarly, the Committee assessed in 2009 porbeagle sharks assuming the existence of four separate stocks: Northwest, Northeast (including the Mediterranean, for which only limited information is available), Southwest and Southeast.
 The assessment results for the southern porbeagle stocks also presented high levels of uncertainty due to data limitations.